SkillsMapper/skillsmapper/setup/README.md

 This is a summary of [Chapter S1](../chapters/ch05.asciidoc).

 It may be out of date.
-Please you the chapter rather than this README if you have access.
+Please use the chapter rather than this README if you have access.

 ## Prerequisites